Lakemast/WifiCar/README.md

   * 1x 100 nF 25V

 ## Assembly
 This is the PCB schematic, you can assemble it on breadboard too.
-I designed the PCB layout on Altium and all the files are in the [WiFiCar-PCB folder](WifiCar-PCB).
+I designed the PCB layout and all the files are in the [WiFiCar-PCB folder](WifiCar-PCB).
 Here are the [PCB bottom layer and top overlay](WifiCar-PCB/WifiCar-PCB-TRANSFER) to make your PCB (*Check out if the hardware dimensions before making the PCB because pdf files may cause some distortions*).

 <img src="/README/wificar-schematic_revised.PNG" height="75%" width="75%"> (PCB Schematic)